This article was last updated Feb. 22, 2022.

 Recent developments in fair housing

 Much of the leadership on fair housing in the past few years has come from municipalities.
-Just as much of the institutional racism has come from local leadership, many of the new protections and remedies have come at the local level.
+Just as much of the institutional racism has come from local leadership, many of the new protections and remedies have come at the local level, as well.

 Many of these involve protections banning discrimination on the basis of sexual orientation as well as gender identity and expression.